-Governing Law: The procedures by which pupils can be suspended or expelled. -- California Education Code Section 47605.6(b)(5)(J)
+Governing Law: The procedures by which pupils can be suspended or expelled. -- California Education Code Section 47605(b)(5)(J)

-Each Rocketship school acknowledges the responsibility of each student, parent, volunteer, faculty, staff and administrator to contribute to the wellbeing of the community by demonstrating responsibility and accountability for individual and group actions.
-It is the school's goal to enhance the quality of relationships, the quality of learning, and the quality of the community through shared responsibility.
-Attached as Appendix S, please find the procedures by which students can be suspended or expelled.
+Rocketship acknowledges the responsibility of each student, parent, volunteer, faculty, staff and administrator to contribute to the wellbeing of the community by demonstrating responsibility and accountability for individual and group actions.
+It is the Charter School's goal to enhance the quality of relationships, the quality of learning, and the quality of the

-VIII.
+VII.
 REPORTING AND ACCOUNTABILITY